EvergineTeam/WebWorkshop/README.md

     `npm  -g install yarn`

+#### **Build and run the project**

+Go to Evergine.Workshop.React/evergine.client folder and execute the following commands to install dependencies, build the project and run the server using craco.

-3. Install project dependencies.
+Install project dependencies.

     `yarn install`

-#### **Build and run the project**

-Go to Evergine.Workshop.React/evergine.client folder and execute the following commands to build the project and run the server using craco.

 The following command build our Evergine.Workshop project and will publish all the web webassembly files into the wwwroot/ directory.
 This task also copies all the content into the public/ folder of our React server.